-Home canning grapefruit or orange sections is very easy.
+Home canning grapefruit or orange sections is easy.
 It results in a superior product when compared to commercially canned grapefruit or orange sections.

 Grapefruit, oranges and other citrus fruits are considered to be high acid foods.
 High acid foods are safely canned by using the water bath method of canning.